NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Report Screen](img/UG_Diagnostic_026.PNG)

 The first graph that you can see is the maturity by domains with the risk cartography and more precisely with the tab on the right.
+The colors determine the level of maturity of each category (red when maturity is under 33%, orange between 33% and 66% and green over 66%).
 You will also find the recommendation tab which briefly summarizes the recommendations, their gravity and their current and target maturity.

 ![Recommendation Tab](img/UG_Diagnostic_027.PNG)